giovannicandido/notification-server/README.md

 ./gradlew test -Pprofile=wildfly-managed
 ```

-To setup de default profile so you don't need *-Pprofile* option, edit the build.gradle file.
+To setup the default profile so you don't need *-Pprofile* option, edit the build.gradle file.
 Change the code below

     if(!hasProperty('profile')){
        apply from: 'weld-ee-embedded-profile.gradle' # change this line